pivotal-cf/docs-on-demand-service-broker/creating.html.md

 <a id="handling-errors"></a>
 ### Handling errors
 If a subcommand fails, the adapter must return a non-zero exit status and an error, and may optionally print to stdout and/or stderr.
 The error message, along with the stdout and stderr streams will be printed in the broker log.
+For that reason, we recommend not printing the manifest or other sensitive details to stdout/stderr, as the ODB does no validation on this output.

 See an example implementation [here](https://github.com/pivotal-cf-experimental/kafka-example-service-adapter/blob/bb5094efdd7c5e230ecade88d68eda131ef1a8a2/adapter/create_binding.go#L26-28).